-- 9 to 5 - Dolly Parton: Speaking of Dolly, this song may be a cliché, but it resonates with everyone and will do so with the crowd at your gala.
+- 9 to 5 - Dolly Parton: While this song may be a cliché, it resonates with everyone and will do so with the crowd at your gala.

 - Blue Skies - Willie Nelson: For a slightly more laid-back approach to the retiree's future, this timeless classic is perfect for a "slow dance" change of pace.

 - Get a Haircut and Get a Real Job- George Thorogood: This country rock anthem could serve as a parting shot or a look back at days long past.

 - Happy Trails - Roy Rogers: As background music for a closing slideshow, this childhood favorite could provide the perfect ending to a perfect evening.